mrtstr/obsidian/mathematics/stochastics/statistical learning/rr assignment.md

 &= arg \min_\lambda  \mathrm{MSE}(\theta_{\lambda})  \\
 \end{split}
 $$

+- with the following assumtions there exists a closed solution

 1) $\hat\Sigma=I$ such that all eigenvalues $\lambda_i=1$
 2) all $\beta_i$ are equal $\theta^*=\beta \sum u_i$